-Allison K. Ralph, Ph.D., is the Assistant Director of the Inclusive America Project at the Aspen Institute.
+Allison K. Ralph, Ph.D., is the Interim Director of the Inclusive America Project at the Aspen Institute.

 Prior to joining the Inclusive America Project as Assistant Director in 2019, she served the Project as consultant and advisor for two years, including as editor of Pluralism in Peril: Challenges to an American Ideal, before coming on as Assistant Director in 2019.
 She began her career in the non-profit sector at the El-Hibri Foundation after earning her doctorate in Church History from The Catholic University of America in 2015.
 She also holds a B.A. in History from the University of North Florida and an M.Phil. in Church History from the University of Cambridge.
 At heart, she is still the blue-collar farm girl and custom picture framer she was raised as at the family home and business.